HOW IT ALL STARTED

 The modern formula for ABS was developed as part of the war effort in the mid-1940s.
 Bayer AG, a German chemical company, had long been the exclusive supplier to the LEGO group.
 It spun off most of its plastics business in 2004 into the newly-formed Lanxess AG.
 Virtually all plastic used by LEGO is a proprietary version of Lanxess’ Novodur ABS, Makrolon polycarbonate (for transparent elements) and Macrolex dyes for coloring.
 Variants of Delrin or nylon are used to make cloth and string elements.

 HOW LEGOS ARE MADE

-Legos are injection molded.
+Legos are made by injection molding.
 Basically silos of material are available with pipes that feed plastic granules to the molding machines.
 Each silo holds up to 33 tons of granules.
 The molding process is almost completely automated.
 The molding machines heat up the granules to a temperature of about 450°F (230°C).
 The plastic is then fed into molds.
 The machine applies hundreds of tons of pressure to make sure the bricks are shaped with perfect accuracy.
-After that they are cooled and ejected, which takes about 10 seconds.
+Then they are cooled and ejected.
+This takes about 10 seconds.
 Finished pieces go down conveyor belts into boxes.